vcmueller/project-data-engineering/README.md

 ## Overview

 The project consists of a batch-processing data application for a data-intensive machine learning application that:
-- reads data from a set of CSV files containing daily temperature data for cities around the world ([city_temperature.csv](https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?select=city_temperature.csv) from Kaggle) with 2.9 million rows
+- reads data from a set of CSV files containing daily temperature data for cities around the world ([city_temperature.csv](https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?select=city_temperature.csv) from Kaggle) with 2.9 million rows;
-- processes the source data by aggregating temperatures to a monthly average per city
+- processes the source data by aggregating temperatures to a monthly average per city;
-- incrementally loads the processed data a database
+- incrementally loads the processed data a database;
-- reads the processed data and adds a label to each record indicating the temperature level of each city on each quarter by using a KMeans Machine Learning model to clusterizes the data
+- reads the processed data and adds a label to each record indicating the temperature level of each city on each quarter by using a KMeans Machine Learning model to clusterize the data;
-- loads the clusterized data to the database every quarter
+- loads the clusterized data to the database every quarter;
-- presents the processed and clusterized data in HTML web pages
+- presents the processed and clusterized data in HTML web pages.

 ## Application Architecture